ArtisanTinkerer/ArtisanTinkerer.github.io/_posts/2017-07-31-TDD-Day-One.md

 ### Clicking and Forms - pg 275

 I think that this will do for now, I will add more as I learn it.

+Tried working through [https://laracasts.com/series/lets-build-a-forum-with-laravel](https://laracasts.com/series/lets-build-a-forum-with-laravel) but this is for 5.4.